13120241790/CheckStyleSample/README.md

-**Git hook gives you a door, how big is your brain hole, and how big is the world behind the door**
+**Git hook gives you a door, how big your brain hole is, how big the world behind the door will be**